cnobile2012/Python-TFT/README.rst

 Use Python to Connect TFT LCD Displays.

-The Python-TFT API will work with versions of python 3.5 and higher MicroPython and CircuitPython are based on the 3.5 C standard vesion of Python.
+The Python-TFT API will work with versions of python 3.5 and higher MicroPython and CircuitPython are based on the 3.5 C standard version of Python.

 Building Packages
 =================